nubenetes/awesome-kubernetes/docs/terraform.md

 * [Manage Active Directory Objects with the New Windows AD Provider for HashiCorp Terraform](https://www.hashicorp.com/blog/manage-active-directory-objects-new-windows-ad-provider-hashicorp-terraform) Official HashiCorp-maintained Active Directory provider for Terraform.
 Terraform is a great way to bring some sanity to AD management so we’re excited to make this official.
 * [Infracost](https://github.com/infracost/infracost) Infracost shows hourly and monthly cost estimates for a Terraform project.
 This helps developers, DevOps et al. quickly see the cost breakdown and compare different deployment options upfront.
 * [Terraform Feature Flags & Environment Toggle Design Patterns](https://build5nines.com/terraform-feature-flags-environment-toggle-design-patterns/)
+* [dzone: Immutable Infrastructure CI/CD Using Hashicorp Terraform and Jenkins](https://dzone.com/articles/immutable-infrastructure-cicd-using-hashicorp-terr) This extensive article should leave few questions unanswered about creating your infrastructure.

+### Terraform Infracost
+- [Infracost](https://github.com/infracost/infracost) If you use Terraform to provision your Kubernetes clusters, you might find infracost interesting.
+Infracost estimates hourly and monthly costs for a Terraform project.
+It helps you to see the cost breakdown and compare different deployment options upfront

 ### Awesome Terraform
 * [github.com/shuaibiyy/awesome-terraform](https://github.com/shuaibiyy/awesome-terraform)